Shopify accessibility and catalog cleanup scan

 Cleanup records

-Progress becomes easier to share when the scan output is grouped into a documented remediation workflow.
+Progress is easier to share when report findings are grouped into a clear cleanup plan.

-- Prioritized issue buckets instead of one opaque score
+- Clear issue groups instead of one unexplained score

 - A baseline snapshot to support internal reporting

-- A clean handoff from audit to remediation work
+- A clear handoff from automated findings to manual review and cleanup work

 Remediation plan